ashleefv/ApplNumComp/L18 Publication Quality Figures in MATLAB and Python.md

-# **Publication Quality Images**
+# **Lesson 18: Publication Quality Figures**
-This lesson focuses on developing publication quality images in MATLAB and Python, and exporting them for use.
+This lesson focuses on developing publication quality images in MATLAB and Python and exporting them for use in other software.

 ### **Introductory videos**
  * None for this lesson